Install the Patch Manager Web Console

 Click the SQL Server drop-down menu and select your SQL database server or enter an IP address in the field.

-- Authenticate as currently logged in user.
-Pass through authentication to the SQL database server using the account currently logged in for installing the Orion Platform product.
+Option Description Authenticate as currently logged in user Provides pass-through authentication to the SQL database server using the account currently logged in for installing the Orion Platform product.
+Switch user

-- Switch User.
-Enter the credentials automatically detected as either SQL or Windows credentials---for example,
+Enter the credentials automatically detected as either SQL or Windows credentials.

 On the Database Settings page, select your existing Orion database or create a new database for a new installation, and then click Next.

 On the Database Account page, create a new SQL Server account for the SolarWinds Orion database.

 - On the Website Settings page, verify the settings.